Taliban advances: Why are Afghans so skeptical about Pakistan? | DW | 07.07.2021

 In the present scenario, the battle lines are drawn, and new alliances are being forged.
 The media war in both Afghanistan and Pakistan is also in full swing.

-"Civil society members and journalists from both countries have made efforts to build trust, but it is actually the job of the governments [to improve ties]," Hasanyar said.
+"Civil society members and journalists from both countries have made efforts to build trust, but it is actually the job of the governments," Hasanyar said.

-"Afghan media outlets reach out to the Pakistani embassy in Kabul for comments, but Pakistani diplomats don't want to engage with them."
+"Afghan media outlets reach out to the Pakistani embassy in Kabul for comments," Hasanyar said, "but Pakistani diplomats don't want to engage with them."

-Azad said that Afghanistan has tried to deal with the situation in a diplomatic way.
+Azad said Afghanistan had tried to deal with the situation in a diplomatic way.
 "In the past few months, high-ranking Afghan officials have visited Pakistan.
 But nothing has changed on the ground."

 "In order to improve their image in Afghanistan, Pakistan needs to stop backing militants," he stressed.